Top five most legitimate cryptocurrency

 The blockchain revolution's first widespread application is here to stay.
 So before we start listing our top five, let us explain what factors we paid close attention to.
 We primarily focused on consistency; the government-approved exchanges, loose affiliations with governments, trading volume, and most of all, the viability of the product itself.
 Trying to be as least biased as possible, a trickle of our own opinion remains nonetheless.
 And these opinions and biases on these cryptocurrencies are mostly about security and technical issues.
 Here are the "top five most legitimate cryptocurrency" for 2019.

-Number five: Bitcoin (BTC)
+Number five most legitimate cryptocurrency: Bitcoin (BTC)

 We preferred not to include Bitcoin in this list at all.
 But facts are facts; it still is the most heavily traded cryptocurrency in the world.
 No one has claimed to be its true inventor, and the beauty of Bitcoin is that how no one person is running or in charge of it in the background.
 It is its organism backed by individuals who have put their hard-earned money into it with the hopes of scoring tremendous wealth and fortune.